bitovi/fast-react-static-renderer/README.md

        1. `bucket_name` - Used to store the statically generated files from the build (same as A.iii.3)

-       2. `domain_name` - Apex (root) domain name that will be used for DNS [default: fast-react-static-renderer.com ]
+       2. `domain_name` (Optional - if you have a domain name) - Apex (root) domain name that will be used for DNS [default: fast-react-static-renderer.com ]

-       3. `subdomain_name` - sub-domain that will be used to serve the site [default: dev.fast-react-static-renderer.com ]
+       3. `subdomain_name` (Optional - if you have a domain name) - Domain name for CloudFront, will be the primary domain for end users to access the application. [default: dev.fast-react-static-renderer.com ]

-       4. `catalog_domain_name` - sub-domain that will be used to serve the catalog (must be same level as sub-domain) [default: catalog-dev.fast-react-static-renderer.com ]

-       5. `hosted_zone_id` - ID of the hosted zone created by global-tools (can be found in the AWS console.
+       4. `hosted_zone_id` (Optional - if you have a domain name) - ID of the hosted zone created by global-tools (can be found in the AWS console.
 Navigate to Route 53 - hosted zones and copy the hosted zone ID )

     4. Change `aws.region` in `dev/tarraform/us-east-1`